cerebral/cerebral/docs/api/signal.md

 })
 ```

-Or you define them with modules:
+Or you can attach them to modules:

 ```js
 import somethingHappened from './signals/somethingHappened'